kttel/todolist/README.md

 ```
 ## Usage

-- in the directory with manage.py file run rhis command
+- in the directory with manage.py file run this command
 ```
 python manage.py runserver
 ```